jimm98y/SharpOnvif/README.md

     }
 }
 ```
-Optionally, add ONVIF discovery to make your service discoverable on the network:
+Optionally, add Onvif discovery to make your service discoverable on the network:
 ```cs
 builder.Services.AddOnvifDiscovery();
 ```